Kidnapped at knifepoint by a disgruntled former client, local lawyer Mike Hostilo unexpectedly found that compassion and humility could save his life.

 Hostilo is the son of a career Marine and Vietnam veteran.
 His mother is Japanese and a survivor of the bombing on Hiroshima.
 He comes from tough stock, which means that it only makes sense that with his survival instincts in overdrive, the lawyer searched for the first opportunity to gain the upper hand.

 “At one point he took the tape off my mouth,” Hostilo remembers.
 “And then he just wanted to talk.
 I’m still scared to death but I start trying to use reverse psychology on him and I’m asking “What do you want Robbie?
 Exactly what are you trying to accomplish here?”
 In his eyes, I had developed this sort of kinship with him.
-He thinks I’m going to help him; I’m going to talk to the judge.
+He thinks I’m going to help him.
+I’m going to talk to the judge.
 He knew he needed me if he was going to get out of there.
-So somehow, someway I ended up with my cell phone.
+So somehow, I ended up with my cell phone.”

-“At this point he’s not against me anymore, Hostilo recounts.
-“He feels like we’re all in this together.
+“At this point he’s not against me anymore,” Hostilo recounts.
+“Robbie feels like we’re all in this together.
 But now he’s feeling like he’s going to die.
-Finally I said, “Robbie, the FBI is about to take over this case and they’re just going to teargas this place.
+Finally, I said, “Robbie, the FBI is about to take over this case and they’re just going to teargas this place.
 And we’re going to die.
 They’re just going to shoot us all.
 They’ll shoot you; they’ll shoot me.
-They don’t care. ” I start using the logic that they don’t care about me; they just want to make sure that he doesn’t get out of this building and hurt anyone else.”
+They don’t care. ” I start using the logic that they don’t care about me.
+They just want to make sure that he doesn’t get out of this building and hurt anyone else.”

 In the end, Hostilo and the Browers walked out together, arm-in-arm, the way they’d planned the first go-round.
-They met Lovett Bennett and GBI officials in the square in front of Hostilo’s office, where Robbie Brower gently surrendered to authorities.
+They met Lovett Bennett and GBI officials in the square in front of Hostilo’s office, where Robbie gently surrendered to authorities.

 Following the kidnapping, Hostilo naturally became the focus of media attention.
 He appeared on WTOC’s Dal Cannady.
 He was interviewed by Donny Deutsch.
 He was even on Larry King Live.
-But, as the media frenzy died down and Hostilo returned to life as before, he was interested to find that the entire incident had changed him and his practice for the better.
+But as the media frenzy died down and Hostilo returned to life as before, he was interested to find that the entire incident had changed him and his practice for the better.

-“This time around, when I came back into it, my parents said, “You have to practice law for the right reasons.
-You have to do it because you care about people and you want to help people.”
+“This time around, when I came back into it, my parents said, ‘You have to practice law for the right reasons.
+You have to do it because you care about people and you want to help people.’”
 So now I have limited my practice to just doing personal injury.
-Before, I had 2000 clients; now, I might have, 200 clients.
+Before, I had 2000 clients.
+Now, I might have 200 clients.
 It’s a lot smaller.
 My whole perspective on life has changed.”